 - One Plant: Free delivery on orders over $125; otherwise, a $25 charge applies.

 - Trulieve: Free delivery on orders over $200; otherwise, a $15 charge applies.
 Over 65s also benefit from free delivery regardless of its value.

 Final Thoughts on the Florida MMJ Market

-The state has finally allowed its medical marijuana market to grow.
+Florida has finally allowed its medical marijuana market to grow.
 However, the existing vertical integration system is bad news for competition.
 It ensures that only huge corporations with seemingly limitless funds can even enter the market, let alone thrive.
 There is simply no way for a small entrepreneur to get involved with licenses alone, likely costing $30 million.
-Newcomers must also control, growing, processing, testing, labeling, and selling.
+Newcomers must also control growing, processing, testing, labeling, and selling.

-If Florida were to legalize recreational cannabis, things might change for the better.
-One would expect Trulieve to be against such a move as it could lose its current dominance.
-At least MMJ patients in Florida now find it relatively easy to purchase what they need.
-If you can’t get to the dispensary, it could deliver to your door!
+If Florida were to legalize recreational cannabis, things might change, though full legalization seems unlikely in the short to medium term.
+At least, if you’re an MMJ patient in Florida, it is now easy to purchase what you need.
+If you can’t get to the dispensary, they might deliver to your door!

 Don’t have an MMJ card yet?
-Find out how to get a medical marijuana card in Florida.
+Find out how below.